oskar2517/display-tubes/content/numitron/RCA-DR2010/index.md

     - side-view
 ---

-The DR2010 is a Numitron developed by RCA, with units sold under the Apollo brand by IEE bearing the same model numbers but substituting "DR" with "DA".
-The DR2010 is identical with the DR2000 except for the latter lacking a decimal point.
+The DR2010 is a Numitron display tube developed by RCA.
+It is identical to the DR2000 except for the latter lacking a decimal point.
 As shown below, some units feature a flat top, while others have a convex top.
-This seems to be a manufacturing variation and does not necessarily correspond to different model numbers.
+This seems to be a manufacturing variation and does not necessarily correspond with different model numbers.

-This series of Numitrons is renowned for its exceptional reliability, with a rated lifespan of at least 100,000 hours.
+This series of Numitrons is renowned for its exceptional reliability and has a rated lifespan of at least 100,000 hours.
 Longevity can be further extended by operating the tubes at reduced currents and maintaining a small current through inactive filaments to minimize thermal cycling.
 Since Numitrons emit a wide spectrum of light, color filters can be used to change their color.

+Some units were sold by IEE under the Apollo brand bearing the same model numbers but substituting "DR" with "DA" but otherwise being identical.

 RCA also manufactured a less common top-view version of this tube known as the [DTF104B](/numitron/rca-dtf104b/).